Level3-REST/site/doc/patterns/chooser.md

 ## Description Resource

 Describes the [Choice](#choice-resource).
 Its profile is undefined as it could point to any resource in any domain.
 As an example, if the Chooser selects addresses, this Description resource links to an entry in an address list.
-Because of this, the Description resource has no choice-specific links or profile.
-It is unaware that it participates in a Chooser pattern.
+Because of this, the Description resource has no choice-specific links or profile and is unaware that it participates in a Chooser pattern.

 ## Specifications